 The Alphabetical Order by Andrew Gunn

 In the book Conversations with Woody Allen by Eric Lax, Woody says that the problem with being an auto-didact is that you can be very conversant and knowledgeable in your own areas of interest and preference, but lack a basic education in other, sometimes fundamental, subjects.
-For example, I learned the term “auto-didact” from the book Conversations with Woody Allen by Eric Lax.
+For example, I learned the term “auto-didact” from the book Conversations with Woody Allen.

 Either way, what happened was that I was playing with my son’s alphabet bricks.